NBISweden/grave/README.md

 - At minimum, `grave` can be run with `Nextflow` and either `Apptainer`, `Singularity`, or `Docker` installed in `$PATH`
 - However, it is recommended to run it via `pixi`
-- `pixi` is a drop-in replacement for `conda`, and `grave` uses it to install its basic dependencies
+- `pixi` is a drop-in replacement for `conda`, and `grave` uses it to install its basic dependencies.
 - `pixi` environments have an editable manifest file, the `pixi.toml`
 - Solved environments also have a `pixi.lock` file, which fixes the versions of all dependencies including transitive ones.
-The lockfile in this repository represents an environment that has been tested on Linux systems
+The lockfile in this repository represents an environment that has been tested on Linux systems.
 - Installed `pixi` environments are found in the hidden folder `.pixi/envs`
-- `pixi` will automatically install an environment it lacks, if implied by another command (e.g., `pixi run -e apptainer ...` will install the `apptainer` environment if it is not found)
+- `pixi` will automatically install an environment it lacks, if implied by another command (e.g., `pixi run -e apptainer ...` will install the `apptainer` environment if it is not found).
-- You can run commands in a `pixi` environment by prefixing them with `pixi run` (or in a specific environment with `pixi run -e <environment>`)
+- You can run commands in a `pixi` environment by prefixing them with `pixi run` (or in a specific environment with `pixi run -e <environment>`).
 - Alternatively you can enter a software environment with `pixi shell` (or a specific environment with `pixi shell -e <environment>`), similar to `conda activate <environment>`
 - To delete an environment: `rm -rf .pixi/envs/<environment_name>`